Harris Girls' Academy Bromley

+The Academy was ranked 'Outstanding' by Ofsted in 2017.
+It was awarded with the World Class Schools Quality Mark, joining the just over 140 schools in the UK accredited with the recognition.

 History

 Cator Park School for Girls opened in 1919.
 In World War I, the school had been used as a hospital for injured soldiers.

 Harris Federation

 Harris Federation is a federation of Primary and Secondary academies in and around London.

 The academies' sponsor is Phil Harris (Lord Harris of Peckham), the former chairman and chief executive of Carpetright.
 The federation is a not-for-profit charitable organisation whose stated key aim is "to promote the education of young people in South London".

 The Chief Executive Officer is Sir Daniel Moynihan, previously Principal of the Harris City Academy Crystal Palace.
 He is the full-time CEO at the Harris Federation Headquarters in Croydon.

 Kelsey Park Sports College (Harris Academy Beckenham) and Cator Park School (Girls' Harris Academy Bromley) converted into Harris Academies for September 2011, the first Harris Academies to open in the London Borough of Bromley.

 Description

 The Academy is a girls' school with a roll of 900 secondary pupils and a mixed sixth form of 260.